ubc-library-rc/r-microdata/content/orientation_ctns.md

 ## Weights
 The codebook frequencies lead us to a key concept: the survey *weight*.
 In a Statistics Canada PUMF each response represents a certain number of people in the target population.
 That number is represented by the weight variable.

 The CTNS 2022 target population "is non-institutionalized persons aged 15 years or older living in Canada's ten provinces, who are not members of collectives or living on reserves" _([CTNS 2022 User Guide](https://hdl.handle.net/11272.1/AB2/PWWFK3/QCE9VZ){:target="_blank"}, p9)_
 {: .note}

 An analysis based on the number of responses will tell us about the survey _sample_ (e.g. X people who answered the survey are current smokers).
 More often we want to produce estimates of the population (e.g. X people in the target population are current smokers).
+That is, weights are used to make the data more representative of the target population.

 **WTPP** is the weight variable for the CTNS.
 In most cases our analysis should be based on the _sum_ of the WTPP variable, not on the count of records.